 Keep in mind:

-Your will typically does not control all your assets.
-"Nonprobate" assets are controlled not by the will but by beneficiary designations, deeds, or contractual arrangements.
+Your will may not control all your assets.
+Most people have some "nonprobate" assets that are intended to be controlled instead by beneficiary designations, deeds, or contractual arrangements.

 Be sure to review these items with your estate planning attorney: